 Note.- Under this covenant the people promised to keep all the commandments of God in order to be His peculiar people, and this without help from any one.
 This was virtually a promise to make themselves righteous.
 But Christ says, "Without Me ye can do nothing."
 John 15:5.
 And the prophet Isaiah says, "All our righteousnesses are as filthy rags."
 Isa.
 64:6.
 The only perfect righteousness is God's righteousness, and this can be obtained only through faith in Christ.
 Rom.
 3:20-26.
-The only righteousness that will insure an entrance into the kingdom of God is "the righteousness which is of God by faith."
+The only righteousness which is of God by faith."
 Phil.
 3:9.
 Of those who inherit the kingdom of God, the Lord says, "Their righteousness is of Me" (Isa.
 54:17); and the prophet Jeremiah says of Christ, "This is His name whereby He shall be called, The Lord Our Righteousness."
-Jer.
-23: 6.